larsphilipp/AdvNum19_DataServer/README.md

 </p>
 <br>

 We then defined several functions to be performed for the object `DBConn`.
-These functions execute predefined SQL statements, some of which with variable input:
+These functions execute predefined SQL statements and are used to structure and faciliate the database communication in our code.
 <details><summary>Click to see the code</summary>
 <p>